MauricioLudwig/the-gambler/README.md

 **Minute details**

-To the observant, you'll notice minute details such as no error message rendered when inserting the wrong email/password combination.
-Of course such bugs are, in due time, expunged, but, for now they stand, like thorns mockingly pricking at the skin.
+To the observant, you'll notice minute details such as no error message rendered when inserting the wrong email/password combination or hard-coded routes.
+Of course such bugs/malpractices are, in due time, expunged, but, for now they stand, like thorns mockingly pricking at the skin.

 ### Screenshots